Shelf Life of

 Raspberry Vinegar substitute 1 Tablespoon 1 Tablespoon Sherry Vinegar

-But remember, when making substitutions be sure to measure accurately for best results.
-Since vinegar is such a strong flavor in its own right, substitutions for vinegar will alter the taste and possibly the texture, weight, or moisture content of the finished recipe – whether it’s better or worse depends upon your palate.
-Don’t be afraid to experiment though, you might like the new flavor better than the original.
+Remember, when using a vinegar substitute be sure to measure accurately for best results.
+It's the acidic quality of vinegar that is most likely what is needed by your recipe in order to turn out properly, whether it be a rice vinegar substitute, red wine vinegar substitute or any other type of vinegar substitute.
+Since vinegar is such a strong flavor in its own right, substitutions for vinegar will alter the taste and possibly the texture, weight, or moisture content of the finished recipe - whether it's better or worse depends upon your own palate.
+Don't be afraid to experiment though, you just might like the new flavored vinegar substitute better than the original!

 Another great substitute for vinegar is herbed vinegar.
-To make herb vinegar, start with either wine vinegar or rice vinegar and gently warm it before pouring into a sterile bottle.
-Add a few washed springs of your favorite herb, like Rosemary, and cover the bottle to set for a few days for the herb to flavor the vinegar.
-Different herbs can make for a unique vinegar substitute.
+To make herb vinegar, start with either wine vinegar or rice vinegar and gently warm it before pouring it into a sterile bottle.
+Add a few washed then dried springs of your favorite herb, like Rosemary, and cover the bottle to set for a few days to allow the herb to flavor the vinegar.
+Different herbs can make for a unique rice vinegar substitute.
+These bottles are much cheaper to make at home than to purchase ready made and also make nice hostess gifts when tied with a ribbon and a personalized label.